docknetwork/api-docs/source/index.html.md

 # Getting Started

 ## Prerequisites
 You must first have an account and acquire your credentials (API keys) before accessing the Dock API.
 You can register an account and generate a key in our [API console](https://console.api.dock.io/).

 <aside class="warning">
-Keep in mind that your API keys should typically be kept private, so keep them safe!
+Keep in mind that your API keys should be kept private, so keep them safe!
 Do not post your private API keys on GitHub, in client-side code, or anywhere else that is publicly available.
 </aside>

 ## Endpoints